urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 3) Learning Opportunities

-Poverty Scavenger Hunt
+Downtown Scavenger Hunt

 Serve alongside ODM as need arises.
 Projects may include gardening, painting, neighborhood cleanup, and deep cleaning.